 3. Capilla Mayor, April 2017.
 It’s hard to wrap your head around the fact that it took over a century to construct the place.
 “Let us build a church so beautiful and so magnificent that those who see it finished will think we are mad,” stated the church elders back in 1401.
 The moment you cast your eyes over the altar in the main chapel you’ll see they weren’t kidding around!
 This is the largest altarpiece in the world, a dazzling expanse of gilt and polychromed wood featuring over a thousand carved biblical figures.

 4. Cabildo, April 2017.
 There are a warren of fascinating chambers and corridors running off the main chapel.
 The Sacristía Mayor shows off a selection of precious paintings, while the beautifully domed chapter house in the southeastern corner has everyone craning their necks for the masterpiece painting La Inmaculada.
 This connecting corridor between the two, simply titled Cabildo, served as a perfect opportunity to rest for a minute or two, let the human traffic pass and gather one’s thoughts.

-5. Giralda Bell Tower, April 2017.
-Hit the cathedral’s northeastern corner for the passage up to the belfry of the Giralda tower.
-Instead of the usual stone steps, you ascend via a series of ramps that were originally designed to enable guards to trot up on horseback.
-The tower stands at one hundred four meters and provides wonderful views across the city and the cathedral’s pretty Patio de los Naranjos (Orange Tree courtyard).
+5. The Bell Tower (Giralda) April 2017.
+Hit the cathedral’s northeastern corner for the passage up to the belfry of Giralda Tower.
+Instead of the usual stone steps you ascend via a series of ramps that were originally designed to enable guards to trot up on horseback.
+The tower stands at one hundred and four meters and provides wonderful views across the city and the cathedral’s pretty Patio de los Naranjos (Orange Tree courtyard).

 Interested in finding out more about the region?
 Then check out My 5s from around Andalusia.